-Businesses and institutions would lose access to people, which would have grave economic consequences.

-companies, and which command the highest rents in Downtown San Francisco, are the most prominent example of workplaces near BART that would suffer.
+Businesses and institutions near BART would lose access to the workforce, customers, students, and visitors they rely on to stay vital.
+The "trophy" office buildings that house globally innovative and important companies, and which command the highest rents in Downtown San Francisco, are the most prominent example of workplaces near BART that would suffer.
 From page 29.

 Additional driving would increase greenhouse gas emissions, making it impossible to meet state and regional climate goals.

 DRIVING EMISSIONS EQUIVALENT

-1.6м

 Miles driven, or 4,000 cars driving from San Francisco to Los Angeles daily.

-GASOLINE EMISSIONS EQUIVALENT

-70,000

 Gallons of gasoline burned daily.
 Assumes all existing BART riders shift to driving.
 From page 36.

-People across the Bay Area would have a harder time getting to key regional destinations. across operators.
+People across the Bay Area would have a harder time getting to key regional destinations.